 If a student is dismissed or suspended by the University for disciplinary reasons he will receive no refund.

 RESIDENCE HALL REFUNDS

-In the event of cancellation of an accepted housing contract (for any reason) \$50.00 will be retained by the University as a forfeiture.
+In the event of cancellation of an accepted residence hall room and board contract (for any reason) \$50.00 will be retained by The University as a forfeiture.